 Are Sunflowers Deer Resistant?

-One thing is for sure is that many animals eat sunflowers, and deer are definitely one of those animals.
+The answer to your question is no. One thing is for sure is that many animals eat sunflowers, and deer are definitely one of those animals.
 They’ll even eat young sunflower plants and can damage the whole plant.

-Deer are grazers, and will eat most edible plants that don’t smell bad and aren’t poisonous.
 It may take some testing and a combination of some of these methods to keep them away from your sunflower plants for good.